LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ### Glass on Text
 ![image](https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/assets/78667207/ddb15664-2e4a-4b3a-a5ff-e27d78899e74)

-## Is there a guide for GEGL Effects
+## Is there a guide for GEGL Effects?

 Yes, look for Help_Documents_for_GEGL_Effects/GEGL_Effects_guide_final.pdf - this tutorial contains everything you need.